Vyral/john-quinn/_posts/2021-04-06-4-tips-to-help-you-choose-the-right-property.md

 ---
 layout: post
 title: 4 Tips to Help You Choose the Right Property
-date: 2021-04-06 21:51:57
+date: 2021-04-06 21:51:00
 tags:
   - Home Buyer Tips
 excerpt: These four tips will help you choose the right home.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/John+Quinn/Videos/4+Tips+to+Help+You+Choose+the+Right+Property.mp4
 pullquote: >-
-  Feel free to ask questions about the houses you visit and take a good look at them.
+  Feel free to ask questions about the houses you visit, and take a good look at them.
 enclosure_type: video/mp4
 enclosure_time: